Local Dev and CI with dev-local

 import-cloud

-Import a Datomic Cloud database into dev-local. arg-map has the following keys:
+Import a Datomic Cloud database into a durable Datomic Local database. arg-map has the following keys:

 A filter spec has the following keys, all optional: